 During the first two or three class days of the semester, students may change their schedule by adding and/or dropping courses.
-Students must report to the designated office, as specified in the Schedule of Classes, to complete the necessary forms.
+Students must report to the designated office to complete the necessary forms.
 A student will not be allowed to add a class after the schedule adjustment period except with the Chief Academic Officer's approval.